nextcloud/documentation/user_manual/files/access_webgui.rst

 New for 9.0: file tagging.
 You can assign tags to files.
 To create tags, open a file to the Details view.
 Then type your tags.
 To enter more than one tag press the return key after creating each tag.
+All tags are system tags, and are shared by all users on your ownCloud server.

 .. figure:: ../images/files_page-7.png
    :alt: Creating file tags.